Welcome to St Dunstan-in-the-West

 For all the latest information about services, events and music recitals, please follow us on Twitter and like us on Facebook (see side bar on the right).

 Our popular and varied series of lunchtime recitals continues at 1.15 pm on Wednesdays.
 Please see our our social media feeds with Tweet #fleetstreetmusic

 Bookstall: Secondhand books (paperback & hardback fiction, miscellaneous books), are always available for sale on our bookshelves at the back of the church to help raise funds for the church.
 Do come in, browse and buy!

 We are delighted that our new set of 10 bells is now very much in use for services, special occasions and bellringing practice.
-Please visit our Bells and Contact & Visiting pages for more details of this project and if you have an enquiry about bellringing; and the following websites for ringing lists and the history of the bells: Love’s Guide to the Church Bells of the City of London and Love’s Guide – ringing times
+Please visit our Bells and Contact & Visiting pages for more details of this project and if you have an enquiry about bellringing.
+For the history of the bells, see: Love’s Guide to the Church Bells of the City of London.
+For ringing times, please check the calendar of ringing times.

 St Dunstan’s has a noble history of inclusivity and variety.
 Luminaries of the Christian tradition played their part in the first thousand years of this church’s life.
 Now we rejoice in being a centre of ecumenical encounter, dialogue and hospitality, where prayer for the unity of the Church is at the heart of our mission.